Chaotic Trading Card Game

-History

-The Chaotic Trading Card Game is based on an earlier game called Chaotic: Now or Never! which in turn is based on another game called Grolls & Gorks.
-Each of these have characters from Dracco Heads, an earlier collectible product.
-Chaotic USA worked with Martin Rauff and Dracco to create a completely new version, of the earlier trading card game.
+Chaotic is a collectible card game that was developed by 4Kids Entertainment.
+It was released on October 24, 2007, in North America along with the open beta version of the online game, and later discontinued on October 1, 2010.

+In May 2026, Chaotic Entertainment announced it had partnered with Panini America to relaunch the game later that year.

+Development

+In 2000, the trading card game "Grolls & Gorks" was released in Denmark, and in 2001 was relaunched as "Chaotic: Now Or Never!"
+In 2005, 4Kids Entertainment acquired the rights to the game.
+The name was shortened to "Chaotic" and the property reworked to make it more appealing to North American audiences.
+The cards were redesigned by Sam Murakami, who previously worked to localize the Yu-Gi-Oh!
+TCG in the U.S., and Martin Rauff, the designer of the original Danish game.
+The new card art was created by artists including Khary Randolph.
+On October 24, 2007, the Chaotic TCG officially became available for sale at comic and hobby shops in the United States.

 Gameplay

 Both players begin with an equal number of creatures on the board - the most common configurations are 1, 3, 6, or 10 creatures for each player.
 The objective of the game is to eliminate all the creatures of the opposing player.
 There are five types of cards in the game, each with unique abilities.
 These types are Creature, Attack, Location, Battlegear, and Mugic.

 Building a Deck

 Each player constructs the deck they want to use before starting the game.
 A deck may contain a number of Creatures (as above), with 1 Mugic and 1 Battlegear per Creature.
 Additionally, each player constructs a Location deck of 10 cards and an Attack deck of 20 cards.
 Each card is limited to 2 copies of it (by name) in a player's deck.

 Some cards have other deckbuilding restrictions: